• Skip to content

 Support plans for children and pre-teens with ADHD

-If your child is diagnosed with attention deficit hyperactivity disorder (ADHD), their paediatrician, psychologist or occupational therapist or another health professional will develop a support plan for them.
+If your child is diagnosed with attention deficit hyperactivity disorder (ADHD), their paediatrician, psychologist or occupational therapist or another health professional can work with you and your child to develop a support plan.

-The support plan should consider all aspects of your child’s life, including your child’s strengths, needs and responsibilities at home, at school and in other social settings.
+Your child’s support plan should consider all aspects of their life, including their goals, strengths, needs and responsibilities at home, at school and in other social settings.

 Your child’s support plan might include:

-• strategies to help with organisation and everyday tasks
+- strategies to help your child with organisation and everyday tasks

-• medicines to help improve focus and attention.
+- medicines to improve your child’s focus and attention.

-If your child is also autistic or has a learning disorder, oppositional defiant disorder or anxiety, strategies to help with these can be included in your child’s support plan too.
-The plan will be regularly reviewed as your child grows and develops.
+If your child is also autistic or has a learning disorder, oppositional defiant disorder or anxiety, your child’s support plan can include strategies to help with these too.

 The support plan should also consider what works for your family.